dwp/accessibility-manual/app/views/community/accessibility-principles/README.md

 Do not consider something finished until you are sure it is accessible.
 Accessibility is not a choice, it is law.
 It is always a priority, and if you neglect it you will create more work for yourself later.

 ## 5. This is _still_ for everyone
 Everything we design should be as inclusive, readable and usable as possible.
 We are still building for the needs of everyone.
-We provide services for some of the most vulnerable people in society, not just people who are using the web.
+We provide services for everybody in society, not just people who are using the web.

 <div class="govuk-inset-text">